 Not only is a geographical restriction case difficult emotionally for the parents and the child, it can be difficult legally, even leading to a change of custody order.
 Keeping an adult from moving freely about the country runs contrary to the United States Constitution, but because states have a compelling interest in the well-being of resident children, courts have ruled that states have the right to restrict the child’s movement.

 Furthermore, because of these child custody restrictions, parents may have fears they will be charged with kidnapping.
 If you are a parent, you want to know what will happen when you move.
 Our firm can advise you about the limits of the law.
 Your well-being and your child’s well-being are important to us.

 Putting Children First

 Judges and courts never like to separate children from their parents, but Texas family courts also understand that there are a number of very good reasons why a parent must move away.
-Newberry Law, P.L.L.C. has handled numerous relocation cases and have seen a wide range of Court rulings in this area.
+The Austin divorce lawyers at Newberry Law, P.L.L.C. have handled numerous relocation cases and have seen a wide range of Court rulings in this area.
 We will give you our honest opinion of your chances to prevail in court for: (1) preventing your child from being removed from the county or the adjoining counties, or (2) being allowed to move from the county or adjoining counties.

 You must have a good reason to move.
 That’s true whether you’re moving out of state, 6 hours away, or two counties away.
 Any move that keeps a parent from being actively involved in the day-to-day activities of his or her child can effectively end meaningful parental involvement.
 Moving a child away from a parent can strain the parental bond, so asserting a geographical restriction or removing one is a heavily litigated subject.
 These situations sometimes even result in a change in custody.